Skip to Content

 Ingredients Needed

 Corn – I like to use frozen corn.
 When you add it to the other ingredients it thaws fast and keeps the dip chilled.
-You can use white, yellow, or sweet corn.
-Use fresh corn and steam it on the cob.
-Remove the kernels and add to the dish.

 Black Beans – Be sure to rise and drain the black beans.
 You can use seasoned beans as well.

-Black Eyed Peas – I like to use frozen black eyed peas as well.
+Black Eyed Peas – like to use frozen black eyed peas as well.
 Just thaw and rinse before using.

 Onion – Some prefer white onion or green onions but I love red onion for the color and flavor.